Zhytou/IELTS-Notes/speaking/ielts speaking.md

 + Use full sentences, even if it is understandable
 + Instead of continously correcting yourself, try to say "by saying that, I mean"
++ Avoid using too much fillers, such as "hmmm", "you know" and "like"
++ Try to be direct to the point, especially in part2.

 ****